More than wins, losses at stake as basketball season arrives | Times Leader

 The Ivy League has already bagged it, canceling all winter sports, which means there will be no Harvard or Yale come tournament time, and none of those eminently entertaining stories about how smart guys can play hoops, too.

-Most everyone else is planning a season.
-Many teams are planning shorter road trips and a smaller footprint.
-No trip’s success — not even that of a quick bus ride — will be taken for granted.
+Most everyone else is planning a season. and a smaller footprint.
+No trip’s success — — will be taken for granted.
 Testing protocols are in place and, as the college football season has shown us with the cancellation of a handful of games every weekend, all participants will need to be able to adjust on the fly.

 “Those thoughts creep in every day,” Florida coach Mike White said.
 “I wonder how many games I’ll miss this year.
 I wonder how many games we’ll have our five starters out there, 12 guys available.”

-When teams do start playing, some of the top players to watch will be Jared Butler (Baylor), Cade Cunningham (Oklahoma State), Ayo Dosunmu (Illinois) and Luka Garza (Iowa).
+When teams do start playing, some of the will be Jared Butler (Baylor), Cade Cunningham (Oklahoma State), Ayo Dosunmu (Illinois) and Luka Garza (Iowa).

 Garza averaged nearly 24 points and 10 rebounds as a junior last season.
 The pandemic complicated his decision about whether to stay in school or go pro.
 He will now enter the season as one of the rarest birds in the college basketball ecosystem — a senior who also has NBA lottery potential.